 2. Inhaling the Volatile Oils

-Naturally, you should make sure that your cat is not close to the wax melts and that it inhales as few volatile oils as possible.
-Even so, in some situations, these oils may still be dangerous for cats (the oils mentioned above are toxic to cats if inhaled, as well as ingested).
+Naturally, you should ensure that your cat is not close to the wax melts and that it inhales as few volatile oils as possible.
+Even so, in some situations, these oils may still be dangerous for cats (the oils mentioned above are toxic to cats if inhaled and ingested).

 Keep in mind that cats lack an enzyme required to break down these volatile oils, which makes it difficult for them to metabolize and eliminate large quantities of these oils.
-Moreover, if the cat suffers from respiratory diseases or from liver disease, it may be particularly sensitive to volatile oils.
+Moreover, if the cat suffers from respiratory diseases or liver disease, it may be susceptible to volatile oils.

-Compared to essential oils, which are very dangerous for cats, wax melts pose less of a threat because the volatile oils released are less concentrated.
+Compared to essential oils, which are very dangerous for cats, wax melts pose less threat because the volatile oils released are less concentrated.

 “Most wax melts contain paraffin in them, which can be as harmful as cigarettes when inhaled by a cat.
 Having a cat at home and scented candles can damage your cat’s digestive system.

 This happens because paraffin is the final residue at the end of the barrel containing all sorts of impurities after crude oil is refined.
 The residue is mixed with a number of poisonous chemicals for bleaching purposes.
 These chemicals include acrolyn, dioxin, stearic acid, etc.